giannisgeros/AFDEmp-Project-1/README.md

 [![messaging-app-logo](Images/messagingAppLogo.png)](https://github.com/giannisgeros)

 # The Project
-This is a messaging application made in Visual Studio using C#.
+This is a console messaging application made in Visual Studio using C#.
 The user can send and receive messages which are dynamically stored to a database with the help of Entity Framework.
 Also depending on the user role, the user functionalities can vary (CRUD for Users and RUD for Messages).
 Finally every move in the app is logged in log.txt file.

 ## User Roles
 | Role        | Funct.
 1        | Funct.
 2          | Funct.
 3         | Funct.
 4         | Funct.
 5           | Funct.
 6       |